2023 Wabanaki-Labrador Network Funding Opportunities

-If you have any questions about the application process or requirements, or want help completing the application, please contact the Atlantic-IMN Coordinator via email: email@example.com.
+If you have any questions about the application process or requirements, or want help completing the application, please contact the Engagement and Mentorship Coordinator via email: email@example.com.

-Travel awards of $2,000 for conference travel are available for Indigenous undergraduate students, graduate students, postdoctoral fellows, or early career researchers.
+Travel awards of $2000 for conference travel are available for Indigenous undergraduate students, graduate students, postdoctoral fellows, and early career researchers.
 The conference will be a knowledge-sharing event related to or about community-informed and supported Indigenous health research.
 Priority will be given to presenters.

 First Nations, Métis, and Inuit students, postdoctoral fellows, and early career researchers whose degree programs and programs of research involve community-informed and supported Indigenous health research that serves to benefit Indigenous communities in Atlantic Canada.

-Students and postdoctoral fellows must be completing their degree program or position with the supervision of an Indigenous or allied health scholar at a post-secondary institution.
+Students and postdoctoral fellows must be completing their degree program or position with the supervision of an Indigenous or allied health scholar at a post-secondary institution in Atlantic Canada.

-First Nations, Métis, and Inuit students are eligible if they are attending any Canadian post-secondary institution, and PDFs and ECRs are eligible if they are undertaking research anywhere in Canada, as long as they haven’t received funding from another Indigenous Mentorship Network in the same funding period.
+First Nations, Métis, and Inuit students are eligible if they are attending any Canadian post-secondary institution, and PDF’s and ECR’s are eligible if they are undertaking research anywhere in Canada, as long as they haven’t received funding from another Network Environments for Indigenous Health Research (NEIHR) in the same funding period.

 If applying from outside of Atlantic Canada, they must demonstrate a connection to the region (e.g., they must be Indigenous to Atlantic Canada and/or they must demonstrate the impact that their research will have on the health of Indigenous communities in Atlantic Canada).